 Car, Insurance and Fuel

-If you don’t already have a car but will buy or rent one for the drive, this is definitely the most expensive post – together with the full needed for such a long drive.
+If you don’t already have a car but will buy or rent one for the drive, this is definitely the most expensive post – together with the fuel needed for such a long drive.
 It is also important to ensure that you have insurance covered for driving in other countries in case anything should happen.